Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/advanced-topics/networkobject-parenting.md

 ---
 ### Overview
-If you aren't completely familiar with transform parenting in Unity, then it is highly recommended to [review over the existing Unity documentation](https://docs.unity3d.com/Manual/class-Transform.html) before reading further.  to properly synchronize all connected clients with any change in a `GameObject`'s transform parented status, Netcode for GameObjects (NGO) requires that the parent and child `GameObject`s have `NetworkObject` components attached to them.
+If you aren't completely familiar with transform parenting in Unity, then it's highly recommended to [review over the existing Unity documentation](https://docs.unity3d.com/Manual/class-Transform.html) before reading further.  to properly synchronize all connected clients with any change in a `GameObject`'s transform parented status, Netcode for GameObjects (NGO) requires that the parent and child `GameObject`s have `NetworkObject` components attached to them.

 ### Parenting Rules
 - Setting the parent of a child's `Transform` directly (that is, `transform.parent = childTransform;`) will always use the default `WorldPositionStays` value of `true`.
-  - It is recommended to always use the `NetworkObject.TrySetParent` method when parenting if you plan on changing the `WorldPositionStays` default value.
+  - it's recommended to always use the `NetworkObject.TrySetParent` method when parenting if you plan on changing the `WorldPositionStays` default value.
-  - Likewise, it is also recommended to use the `NetworkObject.TryRemoveParent` method to remove a parent from a child.
+  - Likewise, it's also recommended to use the `NetworkObject.TryRemoveParent` method to remove a parent from a child.
 - When a server parents a spawned `NetworkObject` under another spawned `NetowrkObject` during a netcode game session this parent child relationship is replicated across the network to all connected and future late joining clients.
 - If, while editing a scene, you place an in-scene placed `NetworkObject` under a `GameObject` that does not have a `NetworkObject` component attached to it, NGO will preserve that parenting relationship.
   - During runtime, this parent-child hierarchy will remain true unless user code removes the GameObject parent from the child NetworkObject.